-- If the student does not submit the correct E-mail address, then there will be a service charge of $10 to obtain another card.
+- If the student submits an incorrect or misspelled email address or name, there will be a service charge of $10 to obtain another card.

 - Like printed cards, eCards expire two years from the issue date.

-- For those who transfer from another Training Center, copies of former TC records and instructor card(s) must be received with the $35 new affiliation fee and application.
+- For those who transfer from another Training Center, copies of former CTC records and instructor card(s) must be received with the $40 new affiliation fee and application.
 Affiliation fees are paid online here.

-- For anyone planning to take an instructor course outside the Wake Forest Baptist TC and seeking affiliation with Wake Forest Baptist TC, you must receive written pre-course acceptance from our TC.
+- For anyone planning to take an instructor course outside the Wake Forest Baptist CTC and seeking affiliation with Wake Forest Baptist CTC, you must receive written pre-course acceptance from our CTC.